+Ans.
 National Eligibility Cum Entrance Test, popularly known as NEET is an entrance exam for Science stream (Class 11 & 12) and want to do higher studies in health science related courses like MBBS, BDS, BAMS, BHMS etc.

 Q. How do I prepare for NEET?

-Here are some tips that might be helpful during your NEET Preparation:
+Here are some tips that might be helpful during your NEET preparation:

-1. Know the syllabus well: Even before you embark on the actual theory, spend a good amount of time understanding the syllabus.
+- Know the syllabus well: Even before you embark on the actual theory, spend a good amount of time understanding the syllabus.

-2. Regularity: Clearing NEET is only in your hand; no coaching class and no preparation material can help you qualify the exam if you don’t put 100 percent.
+- Regularity: Clearing NEET is only in your hand; no coaching class and no preparation material can help you qualify the exam if you don’t put 100 percent.
 Daily preparation and practice are essential if you are planning to rely only on self-study for NEET.

 - Make an effective study plan: Goal setting can be used as a strategy to help aspirants bring positive changes into their lives.
 Plan for the week in advance and figure out chapters that you need to prepare from the beginning.

-It is possible that you are very strong in one subject and weak in the other.
+- Work on weaker areas: It is possible that you are very strong in one subject and weak in the other.
 Do not get discouraged by the same.
 Try and work hard more on the weaker areas to strengthen them.
 If required, take help from a friend or senior or take extra classes for the subject.
 It will help in overcoming the fear of your weakness effectively.

 - Practice mock test papers: One of the greatest challenges of the NEET examination is the time limitation.
 Students have to finish 180 questions in 180 minutes (3 hours).
 It means they can give a maximum of 1 minute per question.
 Time management is a mandatory skill that is required for this exam.
-While practicing at home, make sure that you keep the time limitation in mind. see complete solution of NEET previous year question paper; focus on the frequently asked questions, topics and pattern.
+While practicing at home, make sure that you keep the time limitation in mind.
+See complete solution of NEET previous year question paper; focus on the frequently asked questions, topics and pattern.

 Q. What is the minimum percentage required for NEET?

+Ans.
 Students must have secured minimum 50% marks in PCB group for general candidates and 45% (for General-PH) and 40% (for SC/ST/OBC candidates).

 Q. What is category rank in NEET?

+Ans.
 You get an AIR (All India Rank) and a Category rank(General/OBC/ST/SC/Physically Handicapped) depending on the category you belong to.

 Q. How many times can we attempt NEET?

-In order to appear the NEET, the candidate must fulfill attempt limit.
+Ans.
+In order to appear the NEET, the candidate must fulfil the attempt limit.
 From the year 2018, candidates can get the maximum attempt limit.
 There may be 9 attempts (GEN/OBC category) & 14 attempts (Reserved category) to qualify the NEET exam.

 Q. Why is NEET exam necessary?

+Ans.
 NEET Exam is necessary to get admission for any medical college whether in India or Abroad.
 NEET stands for National Eligibility cum Entrance Test.
 The purpose of NEET is exam is to streamline the process of admission in MBBS and BDS courses.